Search blog

 - Back sb up (v): to support or assist someone

 This article has provided a sample IELTS Speaking Part 2 topic on "Describe your mother" and sample answers for Speaking Part 1 + 3 topics on "Family".
-Prep is delighted to accompany you throughout your IELTS preparation journey.
-Be sure to check out the IELTS learning pathways at prepedu.com.
+If your goal is to achieve a Band 7 or higher, these IELTS resources are for you:

 Comment